ProactiveProgrammers/www.proactiveprogrammers.com/docs/index.md

   <b><a href = "/discrete-structures/engineering-efforts/text-analysis/">Text Analysis</a></b>

   <p class="tightcard">

-    After implementing a Python program reads in text files, use the set discrete structure to automatically analyze the text and visualize its structure.
+    After implementing a Python program reads in text files, use the set discrete structure to automatically analyze the text and visualize its structure use Venn diagrams.
   </p>

   </div>